 There are many types of ‘Grant’ and the correct term which covers all the types is a ‘Grant of Representation’.
-This is a generic term referring to proof of authority to deal with the estate.
+This is a generic term referring to proof of authority to deal with the estate of someone who died.

-Where there is no valid Will, the correct term is a Grant of Letters of Administration; if there is a valid Will but no person named who is willing or able to apply for it, e.g. the named executors have died, the Grant will be a Grant of Letters of Administration with the Will Annexed.
+Where there is no valid Will left by the deceased person, the correct term is a Grant of Letters of Administration; if there is a valid Will but no person named who is willing or able to apply for it, e.g. the named executors have died, the Grant will be a Grant of Letters of Administration with the Will Annexed.